 Consumer engagement is a priority, so web page loads speeds are an important KPI.
 In the new, relaunched websites, average web page load times have decreased to less than three seconds from seven seconds.

-“Through this program, we have now built a common platform, a marketplace of functionalities so every brand and country can concentrate again on providing the best experience for our consumers,” says Lubomiro Rocher, Chief Digital Officer of L’Oréal Global.
+“Through this program, we have now built a common platform, a marketplace of functionalities so every brand and country can concentrate again on providing the best experience for our consumers,” says Lubomira Rocher, Chief Digital Officer of L’Oréal Global.

 In a short time, L’Oréal has also seen significant cost savings.
 Website technologies have been consolidated from more than 10 different technologies to one: Sitecore.
 L’Oréal’s journey to become the No. 1 digital beauty brand is on its way through engaged and connected consumers across the entire brand portfolio.